drewbelf/cv/index.md

 ## honors, awards, & fellowships

+`2017–21`
+University Fellowship, Theology Department, Boston College

 `2018`
 3rd prize essay contest for “On the Fittingness of Filial Incarnation in Two Summae” at The Theology of Thomas Aquinas: Sources, Insights, and Influences, Mundelein Seminary

 Research Grant for study in Rome, Franciscan Institute, St. Bonaventure University

-`2017–`
-University Fellowship, Boston College Theology Department

 `2017`
 Research Grant for summer study, Franciscan Institute, St. Bonaventure University